 Milk is a complex drink which goes through plenty of processes before it reaches our fridges.
-However, it’s also a hugely nutritional drink, and a great source of much that you’ll need to stay healthy from sunrise to sunset.
+However, it’s also a hugely nutritional drink, and a great source of much that you’ll need to stay healthy.
 But how much do you actually know about the white stuff?
 Are you clued up on the health benefits of milk?

 Let’s take a closer look at why milk is so healthy and beneficial.
-Specifically – to avoid any kind of doubt – we are going to be focusing on the nutrition facts of cow’s milk!
+Specifically, we are going to be focusing on the nutritional facts of cow’s milk!

 Milk is packed with protein.
 Not just any protein, of course, but that which is of exceptional quality.
 For every average glass of milk, you’ll likely get 8g of protein.
 As so many people struggle to find the right amounts of protein in their daily diets, it makes sense to start the day right with a glass of milk.

 2. Milk doesn’t just have one protein type, mind.

 There are two main types of protein that you will find in cow’s milk.
 These are whey and casein.
 Whey protein is beneficial for improving mood and lowering stress.
 Casein, meanwhile, may actually help to lower your blood pressure.

 3. It’s packed full of wonderful vitamins!